Yoga pose side bends can be used to stretch the side of the lumbar spine, thoracic spine and cervical spine, by bending them to the side.

 I sometimes try to do the same in wheel pose.

 While doing the side bend in bridge or wheel I shift my weight from one leg while I am side bending.
 It can happen naturally as a result of the side bend.
-Shifting from side to side gets both legs working equally in these back bending yoga poses.
+Shifting from side to side gets each leg working so that when weight is even on both feet it's easier to get the legs working equally in these back bending yoga poses.

 In a side bend for the thoracic spine the intercostal muscles located between the ribs can be used.
 So that you actually have room to bend the ribcage to the side you may find that it helps to expand the ribcage and create space between the ribs.